cliburn/Computational-statistics-with-Python/syllaus.md

 12. Divide and conquer - adaptive quadrature
 13. Expectation-maximization for finite mixture models
 14. Overview of parallel and high performance computing
-15. Embarrassingly parallel problems with multiprocessing and IPython.Parallel
+15. Beginning parallel programming with multiprocessing and IPython.Parallel
 16. Parallel tasks with MPI $\checkmark$
 17. Map-reduce for data transforms and summaries
 18. Map-reduce and the bag of little bootstraps